-- ◆ Each hospital keeps data of personnel and only confirms identity and role (including MD licence certificate) actually identity provider through HIS - ◆ Federation of medical identity providers for medical area at country level is needed - ◆ If the hospital HIS has users and the user MD is already logged in, he must be already authenticated
+- ◆ Each hospital keeps data of personnel and only confirms identity and role (including MD licence certificate) actually identity provider through HIS - ◆ Federation of medical identity providers for medical area at country level is needed, or MD licencing authority.
+Includes Single Sign On. - ◆ If the hospital HIS has users and the user MD is already logged in, he should be already authenticated